YouTube Video Link: 90th Percentile in Performance Testing

 MS Excel uses the below formula to calculate the 90th percentile:

 90th Percentile = 0.9 * (Number of Values – 1) + 1

 The same formula was used by LoadRunner version 6.5.
-The method to find out 90th percentile has been changed in LoadRunner version 7 and above.
+The method to find out the 90th percentile has been changed in LoadRunner version 7 and above.

 - If the 50th percentile (median) of response time is 5 seconds that means that 50% of the transactions are either as fast or faster than 5 seconds.
 If the 90th percentile of the same transaction is at 8 seconds it means that 90% are as fast or faster and only 10% are slower.
 The average, in this case, could either be lower than 5 seconds or somewhere in between.
-A percentile gives a much better sense of real-world performance because it shows a slice of response time curve.
+A percentile gives a much better sense of real-world performance because it shows a slice of the response time curve.

 Percentiles are a really great and easy way of understanding the real performance characteristics of your application.
 They also provide a great basis for automatic base-lining, application behavioural learning and optimizing your application with a proper focus.
 However, averages are ineffective because they are too simplistic and one-dimensional.
-In short, percentile (90th, 95th, 99th) is great in performance testing world!
+In short, the percentile (90th, 95th, 99th) is great in the performance testing world!

 You may be interested: